asimihsan/mindgames-webpage/data/puzzle/findpat4/description.md

 #### About FindPat4

-This program is free for personnel use only.
+This program is free for personal use only.
 Cannot use or distribute this program or game concept for commercial purposes.